ElizabethAluko/alx-system_engineering-devops/0x02-shell_redirections/README.md

 **1-confused_smiley** -- contains script that displays a confused smiley "(Ôo)'.

-**2-hellofile** -- contains script display the content of the /etc/passwd file.
+**2-hellofile** -- contains script that displays the content of the /etc/passwd file.

+**3-twofiles** -- contains scripts that displays the content of /etc/passwd and /etc/hosts.

+**4-lastlines** -- contains scripts that displays the last 10 lines of /etc/passwd.

+**5-firstlines** -- contains script that displays the first 10 lines of /etc/passwd.